cybersecryan/cybersecryan.github.io/mock-security-audit/README.md

 >
 > Botium Toys IT Manager

-After you review the audit scope, goals, and risk assessment, consider the following questions:

   What are the biggest risks to the organization?

   ***The biggest risks to the organization are:***